There are emotional and spiritual benefits of aging for men.

 Aging for adults has benefits, too.
-For example, many people in their fifties report experiencing more peace of mind than in any other time in their previously.
+For example, many people in their fifties report experiencing more peace of mind than at any other time in their life previously.

 Many people report being happier in their 50s then they did in their 20s and 30s.
 There is a calmness of mind that can develop as one approaches 50.

 If you’re reading this and you happen to be under the age of 50, I want you to know that it’s never too early to get a jump on improved health.
 In fact, the sooner you start your lifestyle upgrades, the better.

 If you are 50 or over: the time is now to begin your self-care protocols so that you increase your chances of living a robust, zestful, and fulfilling life.

 You can train your mind to see solutions.